jhulburt/Ball_Tracker/README.md

 Potentially build the blueball tracking script to adjust for different lighting conditions glare, darkness etc

 Bring in a new Object Detection script to detect a "moving object" or some other pattern recognition software in a video frame captured from a camera on a moving robot.
+I could use a simple approach that only detects moving objects whle stationary or while moving very slowly.
+Since Tracking Moving objects in a moving video frame is quite difficult and very much a subject of research within computer vision my goal would be to differentiate the perspective motion of the background against the actual motion of an object in the image.
+That would mean interpolating the environment's structure and then and how it should move and subtracting it from how it is moving.
+This would be no small task and I would need more than one camera to accomplish that.

+Lastly, I would like to be able to overcome internet issues and get the robot to work.

 ---